PBara7a/accord/README.md

 The teck stack for this build is: React, Redux, Node, Express, Socket.io, Passport, MongoDB, Material UI

-- Login with Google Identity Services
-- Login with Passport.js (TODO)
+- Login with Firebase authentication
 - Users can connect to different namespaces (discord servers) and join rooms (discord channels)
 - Messages are sent and received in real-time
-- Persistent data stored in a MongoDB (TODO)
+- Persistent data stored in Firebase storage

 <a id="objectives"></a>

 ## 2. Learning Objectives

 - Gain a better understanding of Socket.io: introduction to namespaces
-- Implement authentication using Passport strategies
-- Implement authentication using Google Identity Services
+- Implement authentication using existing libraries
 - Basics of Redux: first introduction
-- Store data in a non-relational database, I'll use MongoDB.
+- Store data in a non-relational database, I'll use Firebase.
 So far I have been using Prisma/PostgreSQL for all my projects with a DB requirement, I want to see what are the main differences

 <a id="process"></a>